neutron-org/mainnet-assets/upgrades/v3.0.5/README.md

 #### Expected upgrade result

-When the upgrade block height is reached, Neutron will panic and stop:
+When the upgrade block height is reached, Neutron will panic and stop.

-This may take a few minutes to a few hours.
 After upgrade, the chain will continue to produce blocks when validators with a total sum voting power > 2/3 complete their node upgrades.

 ### Auto-Downloading the Neutron binary